timm/tested/docs/onExplain.md

 [^adadi]: Adadi, Amina and Mohammed Berrada.
   [“Peeking Inside the Black-Box: A Survey on Explainable Artificial Intelligence (XAI).”](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8466590)
 IEEE Access 6 (2018): 52138-52160.

-## HOW

-Cynthia Rudin is adamant on the need for interpretable models [^rudin].
-- She laments the proprietary COMPAS model, which contains hundreds of variables, and is sold by a marketing team as part of a
-"risk reduction" platform.
-- She compares it to a three line open source model, which has a similar performance, and is not marketed by anyone.
-- Rhetorically, she asks which would you want to use?

 If a model is not interpretable, there are some explanation algorithms that might mitigate that problem.
 For example: